 Patients will experience the most intense and difficult physical symptoms during the initial phase of withdrawal.
-It’s during these first few days that patients are most vulnerable and the intensity of the physical symptoms may be too much to handle.
-It’s often the case that patients return to use (relapse) during withdrawal if they’re not seeking help.
-Guidance during this process is imperative to eliminate the possibility for risks such as respiratory problems, seizures and possible Fentanyl overdose.
+It’s during these first few days that patients are most vulnerable.
+Often, the intensity of the physical symptoms may be too much to handle.
+It’s often the case that patients return to use (relapse) during withdrawal if they’re not seeking support.
+Guidance during this process is imperative to eliminate risks such as respiratory problems, seizures, and even Fentanyl overdose.

-Fentanyl withdrawal symptoms isn’t limited to physical symptoms alone.
+Fentanyl withdrawal symptoms aren’t limited to physical symptoms alone.
 There’s the possibility for severe psychological symptoms to occur as well.
 These often occur after the physical withdrawal process begins and tend to linger longer.
 They’re usually a result of the drug’s impact on the chemical makeup of the brain.
-Characteristics of a Fentanyl withdrawal symptoms can include depression, insomnia and high levels of anxiety.
+Characteristics of Fentanyl and Fentanyl patch withdrawal symptoms can include depression, insomnia and high levels of anxiety.
 These symptoms can be debilitating, and if left untreated, can leave the patient vulnerable to relapse.

 Long-Term Recovery Is Possible With The Right Help

 A well-rounded approach to treatment is the best option for lasting recovery.
 Waismann Method Treatment can offer patients a thorough, safe and effective detox.
 Our rapid detoxification eliminates opiates from the body in less than two hours while patients are deeply sedated.
-Following a 2 to 3 day hospital stay, patients will attend the Domus Retreat for 3 to 10 days where the psychological component of their addiction will be assisted while patient goes through the regulation period.
+Following a 2-3 day hospital stay, patients will attend the Domus Retreat for 3 to 10 days.
+At this retreat, the psychological component of their addiction will be addressed while patients go through the regulation period.